 Ginger has different uses depending on the form and variety.

 Fresh ginger is available in two forms: young and mature.
 The young roots are also called green or spring ginger.
-They have a pale, thin skin that requires no peeling, is very tender and has a milder flavor.
+They have a pale, thin skin that requires no peeling, is very tender, and has a milder flavor.
 It can be grated, chopped, or julienned for use.

 Pickled ginger, called gari or beni shoga in Japan, is pickled in sweet vinegar and is usually colored bright red or pink.
 It is a familiar accompaniment to sushi and is also eaten to refresh the breath.
 Available at Asian markets, it should be kept refrigerated in its container.

 Preserved ginger is available in Asian and specialty markets.
 This form has been preserved in a sugar-salt mixture.
-It is generally used as a confection or added to desserts, and it is especially good with melons.
+It is generally used as a confection or added to desserts, and it is especially good with melon.

 Crystallized or candied ginger has been cooked in a sugar syrup until tender and then coated with granulated sugar.
 It is commonly used in desserts and can easily be made at home.